qdrant/landing_page/qdrant-landing/content/documentation/tutorials/hybrid-search-fastembed.md

         collection_name=self.collection_name,
         query_text=text,
-        query_filter=None,  # If you don't want any filters for now limit=5,  # 5 the closest results are enough
+        query_filter=None,  # If you don't want any filters for now limit=5,  # return 5 closest results
     )
     # `search_result` contains found vector ids with similarity scores along with the stored payload
-    # In this function you are interested in payload only
+    # In this function we are interested in payload only
     metadata = [hit.metadata for hit in search_result]
     return metadata
 ```